 Already booked your tickets, or thinking about coming to one of our outdoor performances of Pop-up Opera?
 We're doing everything we can to keep audiences, performers and staff members safe, and we want you to feel assured that we are taking every measure possible to make sure this is the case.

 You can find out more information about these performances below.
 If you have any questions, please email email@example.com

 - Restrict audience numbers to maintain physical distancing at all times.
-The maximum audience capacity for Pop-up Opera is 68 people per performance in most venues.

 - Help us to be compliant with the Scottish Government's Test and Protect programme.
 As a requirement of booking, you consent for your contact information to be passed on to NHS Scotland should it be required for Test and Protect purposes.